pydicom/pydicom/doc/guides/glossary.rst

-    * On the other hand, if you take your original RGB data and apply *JPEG 2000 Lossless* encoding then the *Photometric Interpretation* will either be ``'RGB'`` or ``'YBR_RCT'`` depending on whether or not the encoder performs multiple component transformation.
+    * On the other hand, if you take your original RGB data and apply *JPEG 2000 Lossless* encoding then the *Photometric Interpretation* will either be ``'RGB'`` or ``'YBR_RCT'`` depending on whether or not the encoder performs a multi-component transformation when encoding.

     When compressing pixel data using one of the JPEG encodings it's important to know if the encoder is performing any color space transformation prior to compression, as this needs to be taken into account when setting the *Photometric Interpretation*.
-This is important when an encoder performs a transformation and the decoder doesn't, since having a correct *Photometric Interpretation* makes it possible to determine which inverse transformation to use to return the pixel data to its original color space.
+This is especially important when an encoder performs a transformation and the decoder doesn't, since having a correct *Photometric Interpretation* makes it possible to determine which inverse transformation to use to return the pixel data to its original color space.